 International Conference on Electron, Ion and Photon Beam Technology and Nanofabrication

-Jack is serving on the Program Committee and as a Nanophotonics and Plasmonics Session Chair for the 61st International Conference on Electron, Ion, and Photon Beam Technology and Nanofabrication (EIPBN) in Orlando, FL, May 30 - June 2, 2017.
+The 64th International Conference on Electron, Ion, and Photon Beam Technology and Nanofabrication (EIPBN) was the first virtual version of EIPBN and held June 1-4, 2021.
 The EIPBN Conference (also known as 3-Beams) is recognized as the foremost international meeting dedicated to lithographic science and technology and its application to micro and nanofabrication techniques.
 The conference brings together engineers and scientists from industries and universities from all over the world to discuss recent progress and future trends.
-Abstracts are due January 23, 2017.

 Dr. Skinner oversees the Montana Tech Nanotech Laboratory.

 - Nanoscale and microscale theory and design

 - Nanofabrication and microfabrication

 - Advanced materials